-Different organizations from campus and the community come too educate our campers on "real-life" skills and career pathways.
-This year Purdue’s Forestry Department conducted a station about clean water, birds, fish, trees, and conservation.
+Multiple organizations from campus and the community come to educate our campers on "real-life" skills and career pathways.
+This year, Purdue’s Forestry Department conducted a station about clean water, birds, fish, trees, and conservation.
 PEFCU conducted 6 days of financial literacy curriculum.
-The West Lafayette Police Department’s K-9 brought their dogs to the camp to help the campers be comfortable with our police department and learn what the dogs do for them.
+The West Lafayette Police Department’s K-9 unit brought their dogs to help the campers become comfortable with our police department and learn what the dogs do for them.
 Freckles created t-shirts for the campers and made them during this station for each camper.
 Our Purdue Football Team also organized a “Football Clinic” for our campers which was originally created by Drew Brees of the New Orleans Saints.

-Computers has been focused about educating the students about PowerPoint, Microsoft, and other computer basics.
-The past year, it transformed into a station where the kids learn about programming and other skills that would apply to a computer-related vocation.
+The Computer station had previously been focused on educating the students about PowerPoint, Microsoft, and other computer basics.
+During the past year, it has transformed into a station where the kids learn about programming and other skills that would apply to a computer-related vocation.

-The kids get to participate in a myriad of activities, depending on the year and the instructors.
-The art instructors almost always incorporate an art project that revolves around the pillars, as well as one that teams can work on together.
+The kids get to participate in a myriad of activities, depending on the year and the instructor.
+The art instructors almost always incorporate an art project that revolves around the Four Pillars: Respect, Responsibility, Courage, and Caring, as well as a project that teams can work on together.
 Kids get to express themselves and learn something new!
 The most popular art activities of the past few years have been tye-dying and friendship bracelets.

-This also a station that has continued to transform over the years.
-This station incorporates something new each year, and includes songs and dances that the kids know.
-There is choreography to several dances taught to the campers.
-This year, hythm sticks and buckets were used as instruments.
+This station has also continued to transform over the years.
+It incorporates something new each year and includes songs and dances that the kids know.
+Choreography to several dances is taught to the campers.
+This year, rhythm sticks and buckets were used as instruments.

 This station provides campers with upper body development.
 The “sh” stands for shoulders, the “ar” stands for arms, the “ba” stand for back, and the “de” stands for development.
 After a few days of learning how to navigate the Sharbade, the campers have organized games.

 This station is based on honor and respect of both the sport and one's opponent.
-Campers bow to enter mat, bow to leave mat, bow to instructor, and bow to opponent.
-This sport is not win or lose, but win or learn as campers get better they are helping opponents get better, too.
+Campers bow to enter the mat, bow to leave the mat, bow to the instructor, and bow to their opponent.
+Judo is not about winning or losing, but winning or learning.
+As campers get better they are helping opponents get better, too.

 Basketball, Swimming and Soccer